 g) the lowest calibration standard shall be at or below the lowest concentration for which quantitative data are to be reported without qualification;

-h) the highest calibration standard shall be at or above the highest concentration for which quantitative data are to be reported without qualification;
+h) the highest calibration standard shall be at or above the highest concentration for which quantitative data are to be reported without qualification, except as addressed in p) below.

 i) sample results shall be quantitated from the initial calibration and may not be quantitated from any continuing calibration verification unless otherwise required by regulation, method, or program;

-j) criteria for the acceptance of an initial calibration shall be established (e.g., correlation coefficient or relative standard deviation);
+j) criteria for the acceptance of an initial calibration shall be established and met, (e.g., correlation coefficient or relative standard deviation);

-k) the laboratory shall use and document a measure of relative error in the calibration;
+k) the laboratory shall use and document a measure of relative error in the calibration for calibrations including average response, linear or quadratic fits;

 i. for calibrations evaluated using an average response factor, the determination of the relative standard deviation (RSD) is the measure of the relative error;